Netflix/atlas/CONTRIBUTING.md

   exposed.
 We try hard to avoid making incompatible changes at this layer as it is highly disruptive to many teams at Netflix.
 * **minor**, indicates compatibility of the libraries that make up Atlas.
-For the in-progress release we do not make any compatibility guarantees to give us more flexibility with updating the software and making performance improvements.
+For the in-progress release, we do not make any compatibility guarantees to give us more flexibility with updating the software and making performance improvements.
 * **patch**, bug fixes and minor changes for stable releases.
 There should be backwards compatibility from one patch release to the next.
-In most cases there will also be forwards compatibility, but we do not test or verify.
+In most cases these will also be forwards compatible, but we do not test or verify.

 If you need stability and are using the Atlas libraries directly, then use one of the stable patch releases.